ChordPro/chordpro/README.md

 Pango style text markup, annotations, and a more powerful way of assigning typefaces to layout items.

-For up-to-date information, see <https://www.chordpro.org/chordpro/chordpro-reference-implementation>.
+For up-to-date information, see [The ChordPro implementation](https://chordpro.org/chordpro/ChordPro-Reference-Implementation.html).

 ## License

-Copyright © 2010,2018 The ChordPro Team
+Copyright © 2010,2018,2023 The ChordPro Team

 This program is free software.
 You can redistribute it and/or modify it under the terms of the Artistic License 2.0.